 This module covers the main income taxation issues typically encountered by global businesses operating in a territorial-based taxation economy that is highly dependent on international trade.
 The topics serve to highlight tax planning opportunities in cross border activities.
 GST planning is being seen as a vital tool in shaping corporate competitiveness as the state increases its dependence on it as a stable source of tax revenue.
-Please see the Syllabus for full details, or download the syllabus extract below.
+Please see the syllabus for full details.

 The exam consists of three parts.
 Part A consists of two mandatory questions worth 25 marks each.
 Part B consists of one mandatory question worth 20 marks.
 Part C consists of four questions worth 15 marks each, of which candidates are required to answer any two.

 This exam is currently offered in the June ADIT exam session.

 You can find the full list of examinable topics for the Singapore option module in the ADIT syllabus.

 You can also download past papers for this and other ADIT exams, together with suggested solutions and examples of successful candidate scripts.

 Tuition for this and other ADIT modules is available via a selection of course providers around the world.